Shed Seven

-Shed Seven are an alternative rock band, formed in York in 1990.
-One of the groups which contributed to the Britpop music scene of the 1990s, they continue to write, record and release music over thirty years later.
-They originally comprised singer Rick Witter, guitarist/keyboardist Joe Johnson, bassist Tom Gladwin and drummer Alan Leach.
-Johnson was later replaced by Paul Banks, although a later lineup of the band included both Johnson and Banks.
+Shed Seven are an English alternative rock band, formed in York in 1990.
+The band originally comprised singer Rick Witter, guitarist/keyboardist Joe Johnson, bassist Tom Gladwin and drummer Alan Leach.
+Johnson was later replaced by Paul Banks, but a later line-up of the band included both Johnson and Banks.

-They belonged to the post-Smiths wave of British musicians such as The Sundays and Marion, with a sound relying heavily on complex guitar arpeggios often in a minor key, and wailing vocals.
-At the height of their popularity between 1994 and 1999 they had fifteen Top 40 singles and four Top 20 albums in the UK.
-The band officially broke up in 2003, but reformed for a greatest hits tour in July 2007.
+They have achieved 15 Top 40 singles and five Top 40 albums in the UK.
+The band officially broke up in 2003, but reformed for a greatest-hits tour in July 2007.
 Shed Seven continued to play shows around Britain periodically until releasing a new studio album in 2017 with the announcement of Instant Pleasures.
+Their latest album, A Matter of Time, was released on 5 January 2024 and became the first number one album in their career.

+Shed Seven released another album on 27th September of the same year, Liquid Gold, which went straight in at number one on the official UK album charts, giving them a second number one album of the year.

 History

 Early years

-Shed Seven formed in 1990 from the ashes of Brockley Haven, a band featuring frontman Rick Witter, guitarist and songwriter Paul Banks, bassist Tom Gladwin, Magnus Thompson and John Leach, brother of Alan Leach.
+Shed Seven formed in 1990 from the remnants of Brockley Haven, a band featuring frontman Rick Witter, guitarist and songwriter Paul Banks, bassist Tom Gladwin (born Thomas Peter Gladwin, 11 January 1973), drummer Magnus Thompson and keyboardist John Leach, brother of Alan Leach (born Alan Steven Leach, 22 June 1970).
 Both Witter and Banks had also previously played together in a band named ENAM, performing to German exchange students in Banks's front room.
-Prior to signing a six-album deal with Polydor Records in October 1993, guitarist Joe Johnson left the line-up and was replaced by Paul Banks.
+Prior to signing a six-album deal with Polydor Records in October 1993, guitarist Joe Johnson (born Joseph Johnson, 18 June 1972) left the line-up and was replaced by Paul Banks.
 The band twice entered the local Fibbers/Evening Press Battle of the Bands competition, twice failing to win, whilst in September 1993, still unsigned, they were voted the third best live act at London's Inner City Festival.
 The initial press attention enjoyed by the band came as a result of the positive reviews of their live shows, coupled with complimentary comparisons to The Smiths.
 In March 1994, an article by Dave Simpson of Melody Maker, charting the aspirations of "the UK's brightest hopes", stated that; "...Shed Seven's beautifully posed, epic music is different.
 Not so much New Wave of New Wave as post-Smiths, they're taking the insular bedsit angst of Morrissey's early music and subverting it with a brash and insensitive sexual narcissism."